triggermesh/docs/docs/guides/creatingasource.md

   --from-literal=secret_access_key=<SECRET_ACCESS_KEY>
 ```

 Then, write a YAML manifest for your SQS source similar to the one below.
-The following sample points to a SQS queue thanks to a reference to its ARN and a secret called `awscreds`.
+The following sample points to a SQS queue, referenced by its ARN and a secret called `awscreds`.

 ```yaml